 Secondary Department (KS3 and KS4)

-There are three mixed ability form classes within the secondary department.
+There are four mixed ability form classes within the secondary department.

-The pupils work within their form group for Creative, Humanities, Enterprise, PSHE and RE.
+The pupils work within their form group for Creative, Humanities, Enterprise, PSHE, RE,Swimming and Media.

-Pupils are taught within streamed groupings for the core subjects of Maths, English and Science and are taught by subject specialist staff.
+Pupils are taught within streamed groupings for the core subjects of Maths, English.IT/Computing and Science and are taught by subject specialist staff.

-Social Communication is taught discretely each week within the form class.
+Social Communication is taught each week within the form class and linked to individual learning outcomes.

 The pupils begin their accredited courses in non-core subjects to enable them to follow their learning pathway.